jbremz/physics-mi/experiments/001-f-equals-ma/README.md

 This is a trivially simple idea just to set up the problem before I move onto more interesting ones.

+I suppose, in retrospect, this experiment is investigating how multiplication between two continuous values is typically (optimally?) carried out in MLPs.

 ## The plan

 - Define a very small neural network (really doesn't need to be more than a single layer sans activation, but I'll probably try a few things)